Interactive-Urban-Mapping/Interactive_Mapping_Fire_Station_Planning/README.md

-# Interactive AI-GIS Multi-Criteria Mapping Tool for Fire Station Planning (Mississauga, Canada)
+# Interactive Mapping Tool for Fire Station Planning (Mississauga, Canada)

 This repository contains the interactive web map developed for the study: